electrode-io/electrode/samples/poc-subapp/README.md

 Some of the attributes supported:

-`hydrate` - Enable client side hydration of initial state from server. ie: Use `React.hydrate` API.
+- `hydrate` - Enable client side hydration of initial state from server. ie: Use `React.hydrate` API.
-`streaming` - Use the streaming SSR APIs. ie: `ReactDomServer.renderToNodeStream`.
+- `streaming` - Use the streaming SSR APIs. ie: `ReactDomServer.renderToNodeStream`.
-`suspenseSsr` - Support suspense in SSR.
+- `suspenseSsr` - Support suspense in SSR.
 No streaming.

 ## React Router and SPA

-In addition to the basic server routes, your subapps can have its own routing using react-router.
+In addition to the basic server routes, your subapps can have its own routing using [react-router].

 To enable, set the `useReactRouter` flag when loading your subapp and wrap your component with a router.